-First off, let’s consider who your buyers are likely to be (your target audience).
+First off, consider who your buyers are likely to be.
 Think about why you bought your home, where you lived before and why you moved.
-These are the selling points you must ensure your audience sees in your marketing material.

-Your marketing should outline the best local schools, both state and private.
-It should also highlight certain things that especially appeal to families.
-We can tell you exactly what families look for in their ideal home.
-If you have any of the following it needs to be beautifully photographed and described in your brochure.
+Your marketing should outline the best local schools and highlight other things that appeal to families. f you have any of the following it needs to be beautifully photographed and described in your brochure.

-- Kitchen/diners, especially ones that open straight out to the garden.
-This is the most desirable feature of today’s family home
+- Kitchen/diners, especially ones that open straight out to the garden

 - A decent sized garden

-- If your kitchen is small and next to another room, most buyers will realise how easy it is to knock through.
-Make sure your agent mentions it if they comment on the kitchen size.
+- If your kitchen is small and next to another room, make sure you agent highlights how easy it is to knock through.
+Stay one step ahead and get a builder's quote for the work

 - If your garden is small, then at least make sure it’s beautifully dressed

 It’s far easier than most people think to dress your home to suit your audience.
 Sort out a budget to spend on things like light pendants, floor/table lamps, rugs, cushions, fresh bathroom accessories, house plants and sumptuous bed throws.
-If you’re stuck for ideas then grab a good interiors magazine or Insta feed (ideal references include Living Etc, Elle Dec or Wallpaper), steal ideas and go shopping.
+If you’re stuck for ideas then grab a good interiors magazine or Insta feed (ideal references include Living Etc, Elle Dec or Wallpaper) and steal ideas.